tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 name = valName <|> constructorName
 ```

-Here we use the `<|>` for the first time, to indicate that a `name`,
+Here we use the `<|>` for the first time, to indicate that `name`
 is either a `valName`, or a `constructorName`, i.e. that we should accept either
 the `LowerName` token, or the `UpperName` token here.

 The next thing we can add in this section is literals.
 We want to be able
-to parse ints, strings and bools, which make up the builtin values in our
+to parse ints, strings and bools, which make up the built-in values in our
 subset of Haskell:

 ```haskell